napari/napari/docs/source/explanations/rendering.md

 ========== ============= =================
 ```
 The issue is not just aesthetic.
 Manipulating user interface elements like
 sliders becomes almost impossible if the framerate is really slow.
-It can
+This
-create a deeply frustrating experience for the user as they struggle to use
+creates a deeply frustrating experience for the user.
+Furthermore, if
-the application at the degraded speed.
-Furthermore, if napari does not
-respond to events at all for a few seconds, the operating system might
+napari "blocks" for several seconds, the operating system might indicate to
-indicate to the user that the application is hung or has crashed.
-For
+the user that the application is hung or has crashed.
+For example MacOS
-example MacOS will show the "spinning wheel of death".
+will show the "spinning wheel of death".

 A fast average framerate is important, but it's also important that napari
-does not have even isolated slow frames, and does not have a framerate that
+does not have isolated slow frames, and does not have a framerate that
 bounces around.
 A jumpy framerate leads to something called
 [jank](http://jankfree.org/).
 For the best user experience we want a
 framerate that's fast, but also one that's consistently fast.